Electron-Labs/plonky2-groth16-verifier/README.md

 Wraps up plonky2 verifier as a groth16 circuit

 # TODOS
-- [ ] Apply range check on inputs to the circuit (current implementation leads to non satisfying constraints; commented out for now)
 - [ ] Implement constraints for rest of the plonky2 gates
     - [ ] ArithmeticExtensionGate
     - [ ] BaseSumGate